ISL 9 Fault Code ID 2000 FM9: Sudden Power Loss Fix

 Understanding Your ISL 9 Fault Code

-The Cummins ISL 9 engine in your motorhome has thrown a fault code that's not commonly documented in generic OBD-II references, which explains why your Google searches came up empty.
+Before you pay $2,000+ for a complete engine diagnostic at the dealership, this overlooked ISL 9 fault code fix might restore your motorhome's power for under $50.
 The ID 2000 FM9 code is specific to Cummins engine control systems and typically relates to ECM (Engine Control Module) communication issues or sensor circuit problems.

 The sudden loss of power followed by normal restart behavior you experienced is classic for intermittent electrical faults in the engine management system.
 When the ECM loses communication with critical sensors or experiences internal processing errors, it goes into a protective shutdown mode to prevent engine damage.